arg224/Rise/README.md

 ## This was my first time working with injecting scripts into divs in Javascript.
 I enjoyed learning about the process and deeloping this code.

 #### This simple weather widget allows you to inject weather information into your webpage.
-The widget retrieves data from the  JavaScript file which I uploaded to Git and injects it into a specified <div> on the page.
-As such, by opening the index1.html file, in a web browser, the following script tag will inject the targetDivId weatherWidget into the web page: <!-- <script src= "https://arg224.github.io/Rise/weatherWidget.js" targetDivId="weatherWidget" ></script> -->
+The widget retrieves data from the  JavaScript file which I uploaded to Git and injects it into a specified div on the page.
+As such, by opening the index1.html file, in a web browser, the following script tag will inject the targetDivId weatherWidget into the web page: "https://arg224.github.io/Rise/weatherWidget.js" targetDivId="weatherWidget"

 #### This program can be run both locally and not.
 To run locally open a terminal and create a server by typing: npx live-server and clicking into index1.